thindil/steamsky/bin/doc/MODDING.md

   Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal or High.
+- Inventory: List of inventory of selected mob.
+Each item in inventory is separated by `, ` (comma and space).
+Each item entry is Amount`x`Item index (from *items* directory).
+Amount can be constant value or range from minimum value to max value, separated by `..` (double dots).

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode